chris-sanders/maas-lxd/README.md

 ## Using MAAS
 See the [MAAS Documentation](https://docs.ubuntu.com/maas/devel/en/) for up to date information.
 A few quick comments
-- And admin user has been setup, password/login are admin/admin
+- An admin user has been setup, password/login are admin/admin
 - You can use MAAS PODS, but that is not automatically added currently with this script.
 To do so:
   - Go to the PODS page in MAAS